mobilepenguin/tcp_blackhole/README.md

 # TCP Blackhole

 ## Summary
-Run a TCP server on a specific port to act like a TCP /dev/null.
-Optionally runs as an echo server.
+TCP server that acts like a /dev/null or echo server written in Python 3.

 ## Description